y-scope/fluent-bit-clp/plugins/out_clp_s3/README.md

 The output plugin receives raw logs from Fluent Bit in small chunks and accumulates them in a compressed buffer until the upload size or timeout is reached before sending to S3.

-With `use_disk_buffer` set, logs are stored on disk as IR and Zstd compressed IR.
+With `use_disk_buffer` set, logs are stored on disk as KV-IR and Zstd compressed KV-IR.
 On a graceful shutdown or abrupt crash, stored logs will be sent to S3 when Fluent Bit restarts.
 For an abrupt crash, there is a very small chance of data corruption if the plugin crashed mid write.
 The upload index restarts on recovery.

-With `use_disk_buffer` off, logs are stored in memory as Zstd compressed IR.
+With `use_disk_buffer` off, logs are stored in memory as Zstd compressed KV-IR.
 On a graceful shutdown, the plugin will attempt to upload any buffered data to S3 before Fluent Bit terminates it.
 On an abrupt crash, in-memory data is lost.